radareorg/radare2-book/src/analysis/emulation.md

 `     0x00001691  rsp,[8],rip,=,8,rsp,+=
 ```

-To manually setup the ESIL imprecise emulation you need to run this command sequence:
+To manually set up imprecise ESIL emulation, run the following sequence of commands:

-- `aei` to initialize ESIL VM
+- `aei` to initialize the ESIL VM
 - `aeim` to initialize ESIL VM memory (stack)
 - `aeip` to set the initial ESIL VM IP (instruction pointer)
 - a sequence of `aer` commands to set the initial register values.

-While performing emulation, please remember, that ESIL VM cannot emulate external calls
+While performing emulation, please remember that the ESIL VM cannot emulate external calls
-or system calls, along with SIMD instructions.
-Thus the most common scenario is to
+system calls, nor SIMD instructions.
+Thus, the most common scenario is to
-emulate only a small chunk of the code, like encryption/decryption, unpacking or
+emulate only a small chunk of code like encryption, decryption, unpacking, or
-calculating something.
+a calculation.

-After we successfully set up the ESIL VM we can interact with it like with a usual debugging mode.
+After successfully setting up the ESIL VM, we can interact with it like a normal debugging session.
-Commands interface for ESIL VM is almost identical to the debugging one:
+The command interface for the ESIL VM is almost identical to the debugging interface:

 - `aes` to step (or `s` key in visual mode)
-- `aesi` to step over the function calls
+- `aesi` to step over function calls
 - `aesu <address>` to step until some specified address
-- `aesue <ESIL expression>` to step until some specified ESIL expression met
+- `aesue <ESIL expression>` to step until some specified ESIL expression is met
-- `aec` to continue until break (Ctrl-C), this one is rarely used though, due to the omnipresence of external calls
+- `aec` to continue until break (Ctrl-C).
+This one is rarely used due to the omnipresence of external calls

-In visual mode, all of the debugging hotkeys will work also in ESIL emulation mode.
+In visual mode, all of the debugging hotkeys will also work in ESIL emulation mode.

-Along with usual emulation, there is a possibility to record and replay mode:
+In addition to normal emulation, it's also possible to record and replay sessions:

 - `aets` to list all current ESIL R&R sessions
 - `aets+` to create a new one
 - `aesb` to step back in the current ESIL R&R session

-More about this operation mode you can read in [Reverse Debugging](../debugger/revdebug.md) chapter.
+You can read more about this operation mode in the [Reverse Debugging](../debugger/revdebug.md) chapter.

 ## Emulation in analysis loop

-Apart from the manual emulation mode, it can be used automatically in the analysis loop.
+Aside from manual emulation, automatic emulation is also possible in the analysis loop.
-For example, the `aaaa` command performs the ESIL emulation stage along with others.
+For example, the `aaaa` command performs the ESIL emulation stage, among others.
-To disable or enable its usage you can use `anal.esil` configuration variable.
+To disable or enable ESIL analysis, set the `anal.esil` configuration variable.

-There is one more important option, though setting it might be quite dangerous,
+Furthermore, `emu.write` allows the ESIL VM to modify memory.
+However, enabling it
-especially in the case of malware - `emu.write` which allows ESIL VM to modify memory.
+might be quite dangerous, especially when analyzing malware.
+Regardless, it is
-Sometimes it is required though, especially in the process of deobfuscating or unpacking code.
+still sometimes required, particularly when deobfuscating or unpacking code.
+To

-To show the process of emulation you can set `asm.emu` variable, which will show calculated
+show the emulation process, you can set `asm.emu` variable which will show
-register and memory values in disassembly comments:
+calculated register and memory values as comments in the disassembly:

 ```
 [0x00001660]> e asm.emu=true